academe/XeroPHP/README.md

 * OAuth errors
 * Request construction errors, such as an invalid UUID format
 * Invalid resource errors, such as a missing resource or incorrect URL
+* Data errors such as trying to retrieve beyond the last page of results

 The places where error details cna be found are: